Council to begin monitoring journey times with ANPR

 Published: 18 August 2022

-As part of the Roadside NO2 project, Derby City Council will be installing 27 ANPR cameras across 12 sites in the city to monitor journey times through key areas.
+As part of the Roadside NO2 scheme, Derby City Council will be installing 27 ANPR cameras across 12 sites in the city to monitor journey times through key areas.
 They will not be used for any enforcement purposes.

 Data gathered by the cameras will be used to help the Council understand how vehicles travel around the city, their journey times and how those journeys impact air quality.